lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ## On abstraction and the real world

-I have been told many times, in different ways, that the abstract has less to do with the "real world" than the "concrete", which in deals with more "real", "practical", stuff.
+I have been told many times, in different ways, that the abstract has less to do with the "real world" than the "concrete", which deals with more "real", "practical", stuff.

 But what is an abstraction?